-We know from science and clinical experience that there are individuals out in the world who acknowledge an attraction to children, also known as minor attraction.
+Based on science and clinical experience that there are individuals who acknowledge an attraction to children, also known as minor attraction.

-The most recent science about minor attraction suggests that the age of the people we are attracted to is influenced by our brain structures and, thus, not a choice.
-Many people who have this attraction also have NOT engaged in any behavior with a child as they realize that acting on their attraction is never appropriate.
+The most recent science about minor attraction suggests that the age of the people we are attracted to is influenced by our brain structures and not a choice.
+Many people who have this attraction also have NOT engaged in any behavior with a child.
+Because they realize that acting on their attraction is never appropriate.

 Struggling with excessive sexual thoughts, urges, or activities that are causing you distress?
 Take the free, online Sexual Symptom Assessment Scale (SSAS) and get a link to share with your therapist.